Vaei/SimpleLocomotion/README.md

 > <br>Updates in worker threads for maximum performance optimization
 > <br>Demonstrates best practices for building the foundation side of locomotion systems

+> [!CAUTION]
+> While fully functional and usable, in the future this plugin will re-release condensing all version history
+> <br>Compatibility with older versions is not guaranteed beyond that point
+> <br>This is still a beta version and undergoing constant iteration

 > [!TIP]
 > Suitable for both singleplayer and multiplayer games
 > <br>Supports UE5.2+